Last Updated: 2026-03-22 Sun 23:04

 Associated Reading / Preparation

-• Bryant and O'Hallaron Ch 3.7 on assembly procedure call conventions in x86-64.
-This section includes discussion of using the stack for local variables and passing arguments to functions.
+Bryant and O'Hallaron Ch 3.7 on assembly procedure call conventions in x86-64 including expansion of the stack.

 Grading Policy

-Lab Exercises are open resource/open collaboration and students are encouraged to cooperate on labs.
+Lab Exercises are Free Collaboration and students are encouraged to cooperate on labs.
 Students may submit work as groups of up to 5 to Gradescope: one person submits then adds the names of their group members to the submission.

 2 Codepack